-Disclaimer: I was invited to both Makom and Night Kitchen – which means they knew who I was and they didn’t let me pay the bill.
-But I’ll be going back to both of them as a regular paying customer!
+Disclaimer: I was invited to Night Kitchen – which means the staff knew who I was and didn’t let me pay the bill.
+But I’ll be going back as a regular paying customer!

 Mitts is a cosy little place on the Javastraat, with natural fabrics covering cushioned benches and greenery adorning the walls.
 The mezze-style menu is designed to be shared, and the fact that no single dish costs more than €10 makes it highly affordable, too.
 Dishes are split into a longer list of veggie options and a shorter list of meat ones, of which we tried what felt like a representative sample.
 Roasted beetroot with burrata and pistachio nuts was creamy and wintry, while grilled broccolini with tahini and za’atar tasted fresh and healthy.
 Meanwhile in the meat department, two small kofte-style lamb kebabs were possibly my favourite dish: served with a spicy tomato and herb salsa and more tahini.
 Pulled chicken with hummus, pecan nuts, pomegranate seeds and herbs was also delicious, especially when piled onto pillowy pitas.
 If you can resist the cocktail list, Mitts is a good option for those on a budget.